 THE ELECTRONICS DISTRICT

-ELYSIAN VALLEY (AKA FROGTOWN)
+ELYSIAN VALLEY (FROGTOWN)

 Faircrest Heights is a residential neighborhood developed in and after the 1920s.
 “Faircrest” is a portmanteau derived from Fairfax Avenue and Crescent Heights Boulevard.
 The “heights” exist only in the neighborhood’s name, which was coined around 2003.